kontopoulos/ARGOT/README.md

 # ARGOT
 ARGOT is an Apache spaRk based text mininG tOolkiT and library that supports and demonstrates the use of n-gram graphs within Natural Language Processing applications.

+Argot is a french word and it translates in English as slang.

 ## Specifications
 * [Apache Spark](http://spark.apache.org/) 2.0.1 ([GraphX](http://spark.apache.org/graphx/), [MLlib](http://spark.apache.org/mllib/))
 * [Scala](https://www.scala-lang.org/) 2.11.7